 First, in order to provide anonymous verification links to people who test positive for COVID-19 to share with other MassNotify users, DPH provides the cellphone numbers of COVID-19 positive individuals to a secure third-party system that will generate SMS text messages to them with their MassNotify verification links.

-The cellphone numbers provided by DPH or the MassNotify Team to the secure third-party system for issuance of verification codes are not stored by the third-party or verification server.
+The cellphone numbers provided by DPH to the secure third-party system for issuance of verification codes are not stored by the third-party or verification server.
 They are transmitted to another third-party provider of SMS messaging services, which retains the cellphone numbers for twenty-four (24) hours in connection with those services and then deletes them.

 Third, the component of MassNotify that verifies users’ COVID-19 positive status, and the component with which users may share anonymous Bluetooth codes, also collect the user’s smartphone or home network public facing Internet Protocol or “IP” address.
 Although an IP address could be used to identify you, MassNotify will not use IP addresses for this purpose.
 MassNotify uses IP addresses only to assist the Commonwealth in resolving issues that it may encounter while implementing and operating MassNotify, and to ensure proper operation of the technology components of the system.
 Among other activities, MassNotify protects IP addresses by deleting them, typically within a standard 14-day period but, in certain instances, after 30 days.
 In addition, MassNotify protects IP addresses by securing them, limiting access to them to a tightly controlled group of people who use them only for debugging the system or responding to denial of service (“DNS”) attacks, using mandatory access controls and audit policies, and obscuring real IP addresses by using a technology process called “chaff requests” (intentionally generated fake user requests).

 The mobile devices of MassNotify users share anonymous codes (randomly generated codes made up of strings of numbers) via Bluetooth.
 The only data used in this process are the anonymous codes, Bluetooth signal strength (proximity), and date and duration of exposure.
-This data is not linked to a user’s identity or location.
+These data are not linked to a user’s identity or location.
 Each user’s codes change frequently to further protect their identity.
-This data is stored only on the user’s own device and is never shared unless and until the user has a positive COVID-19 diagnosis and elects to share this information anonymously within the MassNotify system.
+These data are stored only on the user’s own device and are never shared unless and until the user has a positive COVID-19 diagnosis and elects to share this information anonymously within the MassNotify system.
 The anonymous codes sent to and received from a user’s cellphone are stored for a period of 14 days and then automatically deleted from the phone.
-Once deleted, this data cannot be restored.
+Once deleted, these data cannot be restored.

 A user who tests positive for COVID-19 may choose to notify other MassNotify users who have been near the user.
 If the user does not choose to notify others, nothing about the user’s COVID-19 positive status is shared.
 To trigger a notification, the COVID-19 positive user must enter a valid verification code.
-Verification codes are provided to all newly COVID-positive individuals through a verification link sent in an SMS text message from a secure third-party system to which DPH or the MassNotify Team provide the cellphone numbers of COVID-19 positive individuals, as described above.
+Verification codes are provided to all newly COVID-positive individuals through a verification link sent in an SMS text message from a secure third-party system to which DPH provides the cellphone numbers of COVID-19 positive individuals or through a self-request, as described above.
 Neither the verification code nor the verification link is associated with the positive user’s identity.

 Several times a day, cellphones that have activated MassNotify will check for anonymous codes associated with positive COVID-19 cases that have elected to share their codes.
 The user’s device checks these codes against the list of codes it has encountered in the past 14 days.
 If there is a match, and the date, duration, and proximity indicate a possible exposure to the virus, the user will receive an exposure notification.